Crio-Bytes/Miscellaneous/PhotoFrame Application/README.md

 Reference : You can go through this link and search for your query via Ctrl+F and search :  https://rb.gy/l3an7c

-## Activity 2 : Fix Bugs in the MainActivity.java
+## Activity 2 : Coding Phase in the MainActivity.java
 ### Again Note that you need to write your own code in place of TODO comments.

 ![Screenshot (226)](https://user-images.githubusercontent.com/65127291/96958119-2a6c3680-151a-11eb-98f6-ef9ac6999683.png)